cerovina/Email-Client/README.md

 The user can now sign up, creating a unique account, and having both their unique email and ID displayed, as confirmation.

 ### Update 3: Profile Design
 The user now has a profile which resembles Gmail, although simplified.
-I added buttons on which I will be working on in the future, adding functionalities on each of them (Create new, Inbox, Sent and Trash).
+I added buttons on which I will be working on in the future, adding functionalities to each of them (Create new, Inbox, Sent and Trash).
 The user now also has an option to add a profile picture which will be displayed over the placeholder square, once added.